Who was Friedrich Nietzsche?

 Late in his life, Nietzsche suffered a mental breakdown, and was transferred to the care of his sister, Elizabeth Förster-Nietzsche, despite Nietzsche's many falling outs with her.
 Elizabeth, along with her husband Bernhard Förster, were virulently anti-Semitic.
 So much so, in fact, that they even eventually founded a Utopian "Aryan" colony in the Paraguayan jungle called Nueva Germania in 1887 (needless to say, it did not last long.
 Bernhard committed suicide in 2 years and Elizabeth returned to Germany in 6).

-This tragic misrepresentation of Nietzsche's philosophy has left massive stains on his legacy.
+This tragic misrepresentation of Nietzsche's philosophy has stained his legacy.
 Hitler and the Nazi party selectively read Nietzsche's works in order to bolster their regime, and white supremacists today do much the same thing.
 So read his works carefully, and be weary of media portrayals of Nietzsche.